Kevin Allen (director): 2010s

 In 2013 Allen directed "Y-Syrcas (S4C)" which was nominated for a BAFTA Cymru Award.
 Y-Syrcas also won the audience and jury awards at The European Minority Language Film Festival 2014.

 Allen's film version of Dylan Thomas' Under Milk Wood was shot in two language versions, English and Welsh, and the Welsh film was selected as the British entry for the Best Foreign Language Film at the 88th Academy Awards. and was nominated for a BAFTA award in 2015 and several BAFTA Cymru awards.
 He played a key role in assisting Swansea City Council's 2017 bid to become the 2021 UK City of Culture.

 In 2019 he set up The Mobile Film School, a film-maker mentoring concept devised by Allen to teach people to make films using smartphone camera technology.

 2020s

 Allen shot feature film La Cha-Cha, during the Covid lockdown summer of 2020.
-La Cha-Cha was shot entirely on iphones with Moondog anamorphic lenses and produced through his Mobile Film School.
+La Cha-Cha was shot entirely on iPhones with Moondog anamorphic lenses and produced through his Mobile Film School.
 La Cha-Cha was released in Summer 2021 and is described by Allen as a counterculture Rom-Com.

 Allen is also developing a Twin Town follow up titled Tin Town, a feature film set in the world of home grown cannabis in Llanelli, and another film titled The Crucible, a period TV series set in 19th Century Merthyr Tydfil during the industrial revolution.

-In 2023, Allen shot the pilot for "The Velvet Chapel" about a restored chapel and John Cale, a non-religious preacher who will try anything, including roulette and a massage parlour to get punters in to see his weird and wonderful variety show.

 In 2024, Allen is conducting a Q&A tour across Wales from February to April, celebrating the 25th anniversary of cult classic Twin Town.
 From April to July 2024, Allen was an Artist-in-Residence at the Villa Waldberta in Bavaria.